fsharp/fsharp.org/technical-groups/index.md

 ---
-layout: foundation
+layout: page
 title: The F# Software Foundation
+headline: Affiliated Technical Groups
 ---

-### Affiliated Technical  Groups

 The F# Software Foundation members actively seek to encourage and facilitate F#-related meetups, discussion groups and working groups affiliated with the foundation.